buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``sshPrivateKey``
     Specifies private SSH key for git to use.
 This may be either a :ref:`Secret` or just a string.
 This option requires Git-2.3 or later.
+The master must either have the host in the known hosts file or the host key must be specified via the `sshHostKey` option.

+``sshHostKey``
+    Specifies public host key to match when authenticating with SSH public key authentication.
+This may be either a :ref:`Secret` or just a string. `sshPrivateKey` must be specified in order to use this option.
+    The host key must be in the form of `<key type> <base64-encoded string>`, e.g. `ssh-rsa AAAAB3N<...>FAaQ==`.

 A configuration for the Git poller might look like this: